JACOB'S LAST WORD

 by Efraim Goldstein |March 01, 1990

 As he lay dying, Jacob's spirit rose to prophetic stature.
 The words he spoke to his sons were his testament.
 Unlike the material or financial gifts associated with bequests today, Jacob's bequests consisted of prophetic utterances and a series of blessings and curses.
 These had their roots in God's earlier promise to Abraham.
-The inheritance involved a land, a nation, and the coming of the Messiah (Genesis 12:1-3).
+The inheritance involved a land, a nation, and the Messiah's coming (Genesis 12:1-3).
 While the promises did not involve wealth in the ordinary sense, they were the highest spiritual blessings that God would ever bestow upon a people.

 Jacob's sons represented Israel's future tribes, so the fate of the entire nation was being spelled out in Jacob's last words.
 He had a special word for each of his sons—a prophetic aspect about his future.
 In Genesis 49, a certain harshness bordering on sarcasm pervaded Jacob's words.
 The actions of each son and their consequences were now brought into account.